Tornium/tornium/docs/userscripts/estimate.rst

 Estimate Userscript
 ===================
-The estimation userscript is a free alternative to other services (such as BSP) pulling data from Tornium to show user stats on Torn directly.
+The estimation userscript is a free alternative to other services (such as BSP and TSC) pulling data from Tornium to show user stats on Torn directly.

 .. warning::
    This userscript is in active development, so the userscript's features listed here may change in the near future.
-This documentation was last updated for v0.3.8-1.
+This documentation was last updated for v0.3.8-2.

 Installation Instruction
 ------------------------